-SHSMO houses the nation's best collection of Missouri regional and westward expansion art, including Thomas Hart Benton's Year of Peril series, Fred Geary's regionalist woodcuts, and one of the largest collections of paintings by George Caleb Bingham.
+SHSMO boasts the nation's best collection of Missouri regional and westward expansion art, including Thomas Hart Benton's Year of Peril series, Fred Geary's regionalist woodcuts, and one of the largest collections of paintings by George Caleb Bingham.
 Also found in the collection are works by John James Audubon, Karl Bodmer, Frank Nuderscher, Fred Shane, and many other Missouri artists.
-A selection of these works is available online.

-SHSMO artworks are often requested to help share the story of Missouri and its role opening the West.
+SHSMO artworks are often loaned to other institutions to help share the story of Missouri and its role opening the West.
 SHSMO held artwork has been shown in galleries from the Metropolitan Museum of Art in New York to the Amon Carter Museum in Fort Worth, Texas, allowing new and larger audiences to view significant works within the collection.

 "Art is very accessible.
 Even people who aren't interested in reading scholarly journals or poring through newspapers can look at works of art and immediately begin to understand the past."